Larger Quantities, Lower Prices

 English Ivy- Hedera Helix

 The lovely English Ivy is a climbing plant that flowers in the late summer as well as producing berries in late winter.
-The nectar of the greenish-yellow flowers are rich, and the bees and other nectar-feeding insect love it as it serves as a great food supply before temperatures dip.
-The berries are a great source of nutrition after a cold winter for some birds that eat the berries containing about five seeds.
+The nectar of the greenish-yellow flowers are abundant, and the bees and other nectar-feeding insect love it as it serves as an excellent food supply before temperatures dip.
+The berries are an excellent source of nutrition after a cold winter for some birds that eat the berries containing about five seeds.
 This is the way the seeds get spread.
 These berries may not suit humans to consume, so let the wild animals enjoy them.

-English Ivy is originally from Europe and Western Asia.
+English Ivy is initially from Europe and Western Asia.
 It survives well in the USA as it is tolerant to most climate zones except the areas most arid.
-The ivy can survive temperatures in Zone 6a+ for cooler temps which makes it very hardy.
+The ivy can withstand temperatures in Zone 6a+ for cooler temps which makes it very hardy.
 The plant is an evergreen and can provide food for deer during the winter.

 If you like hanging baskets, English Ivy works well indoors or out.
 It cascades down from the basket, making a waterfall type presentation.
-The leaves can be solid or variegated in color and some stems have a purple tone.
+The leaves can be solid or variegated in color, and some stems have a purple tone.
 As indoor plants, they enrich the air in a room with oxygen.
-Be sure to keep the soil dry to lightly moist with a least partial sun.
+Be sure to keep the soil dry to lightly moist with the least partial sun.

 To add height and depth to your garden, there is no better plant than English Ivy.
 English Ivy is well known in the English countryside as a natural climber.
 These beautiful and lush green plants cling to just about anything that they can find, and you'll often see them cascading over entire homes and barns.
 English Ivy prefers a shady area with organic and fertile soil.
 The darker and more vibrant the ground, the greener your English Ivy is going to be.